 The silent auction is actually quite the opposite of silent as attendees ooh and ahh over the items up for bid.
 It appeared that every small business in the near and far vicinity had donated something awesome!
 Up for grabs; fine art, health and beauty packages, fashion, experiences, things for the home, dining out, dining in, hotel stays, and more.
 The booklet we received describing all the auction items is a who’s who directory of every outstanding business in the region.

 Lora captures some of the guests, volunteers, committee members, and hard-working people who make the HVA auction the success that it is.

 Everyone returns to their tables to listen to Christine Baranski welcome us to the event.
 Having raised her family in Bethlehem, and an auction chair for many years, this is a cause she is passionate about.

-Also passionate about the environment and our state, Senator Blumenthal, who makes time for the HVA auction every year.
+Also passionate about the environment and our state is Senator Blumenthal, who makes time for the HVA auction every year.